 The Companies Act requires that an amount equal to 10% of dividends be appropriated as a legal reserve (a component of retained earnings) or as additional paid-in capital (a component of capital surplus) depending on the equity account charged upon the payment of such dividends until the aggregate amount of legal reserve and additional paid-in capital equals 25% of the amount of common stock.
-Under the Companies Act, the total amount of additional paid-in capital and legal reserve may be reversed without limitation.
+Under the Companies Act, the total and the capital equals 25% of the amount of additional paid-in capital and legal reserve may be reversed without limitation.
 The Companies Act also provides that common stock, legal reserve, additional paid-in capital, other capital surplus, and retained earnings can be transferred among the accounts within equity under certain conditions upon resolution of the shareholders.